infinum/eightshift-docs/website/docs/basics/architecture-concepts.md

 Our use of OOP allows you to extend, modify or even replace Eightshift Development Kit functionality safely, without breaking compatibility or harming your project.

 One of the most important interfaces in Eightshift Libs is the `ServiceInterface`.
-Classes which implement it are Service.
+Classes that implement it are called service classes.
 This isn't a common pattern in PHP OOP.
-In Eightshift Development Kit, a Service class represents a part of the project's functionality, and has a `register() : void` method that sets up the action and filter hooks for the Service.
-By convention, it also contains a method which provided as a callback to the registered hooks.
-If you need to add an action or a filter, you should do that in a Service.
-All your Service classes are automatically loaded, and can be injected using dependency injection.
+In Eightshift Development Kit, a service class represents a part of the project's functionality and has a `register` method that sets up the action and filter hooks for the service.
+If you need to add an action or a filter, you should do that in a service class.
+All your service classes are automatically loaded and can have dependencies injected using dependency injection.

-To ensure there are no naming collisions caused by Composer dependencies, we use Imposter to contain them in the `{ProjectName}Vendor` namespace.
-This comes with a few caveats which you should be aware of, and about which you can read more in the [namespaces chapter](namespaces)
+To ensure there are no naming collisions caused by Composer dependencies, we use the [Imposter Composer plugin](https://github.com/infinum/imposter-plugin) to contain them in the `{ProjectName}Vendor` namespace.
+This comes with a few caveats which you should be aware of, and about which you can read more in the [namespaces chapter](namespaces).

 Read more about [namespaces and Imposter](namespaces), [extending classes and service classes](extending-classes), and [dependency injection and autowiring](autowiring).